AndrewTrk/LSW-Task/README.md

 # LSW-Task
-an RPG Game Prototype with player basic interaction with shop for sellling / buying items as well as fiting them to the player
+an RPG Game Prototype with player basic interaction with shop for sellling / buying items as well as fiting them to the player <br />
 ![alt text](https://github.com/AndrewTrk/LSW-Task/raw/main/Assets/Art/gameIcon.png)

 # ScreenShots